mbcyberworks/http-lab-setup/README.md

 * Prefer **HTTP** whenever a target can download files
 * Use **FTP** only when upload capability is required
-* Avoid shared folders and GUI copy/paste
+* Avoid shared folders and GUI copy/paste shortcuts
 * Choose transfer methods based on:

   * Routing
   * VPN reachability
   * Reliability
+  * Target limitations

 ---